about

 IMG_2042.jpeg

-I believe in creating inclusive environments where all people can experience the benefits of yoga.
-While corporate yoga companies and some yoga studios traffic images of yoga that privilege thin, white, flexible, and able bodies, this does not reflect the reality or history of the practice.
-I believe that this exclusive and damaging image of yoga, and the systems that support it, need to be dismantled.
-Yoga practitioners come from every background, shape, size, and ability level, and everyone deserves access to these healing practices.
+Ash believes in creating inclusive environments where all people can experience the benefits of these practices while also honoring the South Asian roots of yoga by teaching more than asana in her classes.
+While corporate yoga companies and some studios traffic images of yoga that privilege thin, white, flexible, and able bodies, this does not reflect the reality or history of the practice.
+Ash believes that this exclusive and damaging image of yoga, and the systems that support it, need to be dismantled.

-I am always a student as well as a teacher, and have continued to study a variety of yoga styles since receiving my original teacher training certification.
-In 2019, I attended Relax & Renew Restorative Yoga training with Judith Lasater at Kripalu.
-I also assisted Judith Lasater at a Restorative training in 2021 in Laguna Niguel, California.
-I love teaching Restorative yoga because it helps people learn to take time to relax and breath, something we can all use more of in our hectic lives.
-Iā€™m also a certified Accessible Yoga instructor through a training with Jivana Heyman and Kelley Palmer in February 2020 at Sacred Chill West in Atlanta.
-I am currently studying experiential anatomy online with Judith Lasater and Mary Richards and working on my 300-hour advanced teaching certification at Yess Yoga in Minneapolis.
+Ash is always a student as well as a teacher.
+She has continued to study a variety of yoga styles since receiving her original teacher training certification.
+In 2019, she attended Relax & Renew Restorative Yoga training with Judith Lasater at Kripalu.
+She also assisted Judith Lasater at a Restorative training in 2021 in Laguna Niguel, California.
+She loves teaching Restorative Yoga because it helps people learn to take time for deep rest and nervous system regulation- something desperately needed in our contemporary moment.